roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-06 ****** byStoryTeller07© While she hesitated reliving that dreadful nightmare the change in Brian's attitude was missed.
+While she hesitated reliving that dreadful nightmare the change in Brian's attitude was missed.
 It was a fateful mistake taking her eye off him as he was too dangerous a character not to watch carefully.

   He stepped forward grabbing her wrist and with another step was behind her twisting an arm up her back.
 "Nicely done, Andy."
 He said to his partner in crime.